 When a marriage dissolves because your partner leaves or betrays you, it’s normal to experience feelings of rejection.
 After being rejected, you’re likely to become introspective and examine yourself in an attempt to figure out which of your faults caused him/her to leave.
 Self-examination is part of the healing process, and it can help you relate to others in new ways.
-However, it’s important to resist the temptation to feel like a victim because this will prevent you from moving on with your life.
+However, it’s important to resist the temptation to feel like a victim because this will prevent you from being able to heal from feelings of rejection and move on with your life.

 One crucial step in overcoming feelings of rejection is to recognize that the breakup of your marriage may not be your fault.
 Because your love relationship ended does not necessarily mean that you are inadequate or that there’s something wrong with you.
 Relationships end; the end of your relationship may have nothing to do with your shortcomings.

 Although it’s natural to go through a period of self-reflection when you’re rejected by your partner, it’s important to keep things in perspective.
 Ask yourself if your fears of being alone are preventing you from looking at the breakup honestly.
 For instance, it’s likely that there have been problems in the relationship for some time and that one or both of you have been unhappy.

 Part of the grieving process at the end of a relationship is accepting that what you wanted to happen no longer will happen.
 Thoughts might range from: “We will never be sexually intimate again” to “We won’t ever watch a TV show together again.”
 During a counseling session, Caroline told me that the hardest part of being left by her husband John was facing not eating meals together after he moved out.